Freeze-in of WIMP dark matter: Model building and phenomenology

 Our scenario can be probed through the direct~\cite{Schumann:2019eaa}, indirect~\cite{Gaskins:2016cha} and collider~\cite{Boveia:2018yeb} searches as in the traditional WIMP scenario.
-In addition, the stochastic Gravitational Wave (GW) background is another approach to probe this scenario since supercooled FOPTs generate strong GW signals~\cite{Ellis:2019oqb,Ellis:2020nnr}.
-The correlation between GWs and traditional WIMP search strategies could efficiently probe the scenario.
+In addition, the stochastic gravitational wave (GW) background is another approach to probe this scenario since supercooled FOPTs generate strong GWs~\cite{Ellis:2019oqb,Ellis:2020nnr}.
+The correlation between GW and WIMP signals could efficiently probe the scenario.